If you’re into coffee, you may have noticed some buzz around something called Geisha coffee.

 What is the best way to brew Geisha coffee?

 • Don’t pre-grind the beans.
-Coffee grounds quickly start losing flavor and moisture the longer they sit around, so it’s a good idea to only grind up your beans once you’re ready to brew them.
+Coffee grounds quickly lose flavor and moisture the longer they sit, so it’s a good idea to only grind your beans when you’re ready to brew them.

-• Make sure to use the proper grind for your brewing method.
-Grinding your beans to the appropriate coarseness is key.
-Drip brewers typically use a fine grind, while pour overs and French presses use a more coarse grind.
+• Use the correct grind for your brewing method.
+In general, pour-over and drip use a medium to medium-fine grind, while the French press uses a coarse grind.
 You can check my recommendation for the best grind size here.

 • Use filtered water at the right temperature.
 Tap water contains many minerals and other substances that can affect the flavor of a brewed cup of coffee.
-Making sure to filter the water will dramatically improve the taste of your cup.
-Also, make sure to use water that is not quite boiling, so you don’t burn the grinds.
+Ensuring that you filter the water will dramatically improve the taste of your cup.

 • Drink it black.
-Not everybody is a black coffee type of person, but drinking Geisha coffee black is by far the best way to really get the full flavor and aroma.
+Not everyone is a black coffee type of person, but drinking Geisha coffee black is by far the best way to truly experience the full flavor and aroma.

 In the end, it depends on your personal preference and what tools you have at your disposal:

 • French press.
-The French press is a traditional method of brewing coffee where coarsely ground beans are brewed right in the water and then pressed out with a filter on a piston.
+The French press is a traditional method of brewing coffee, where coarsely ground beans are steeped directly in water and then pressed out through a filter using a piston.
 This is a straightforward method suitable for making larger pots of higher-end coffee.

 • Pour over.
 This is one of the most traditional ways of brewing coffee.
 Using a ceramic or plastic funnel with a coffee filter, hot water is poured directly over coffee grounds into the cup or pot.
-This method gives you a lot of control over how the coffee is brewed.
+This method provides you with a great deal of control over how the coffee is brewed.

 Here’s an easy Geisha coffee recipe to try